+In the case of a planetary system including $n$ planets it seems natural to look for particular orbits, namely solutions of Newton's equations lying on $n$-dimensional tori, the latter being slight deformations of the composition of $n$ {\it coplanar circular\/} Keplerian orbits.
+This in view of Lagrange theory of secular motions, where, in the frame of the so-called {\it secular model\/}, circular orbits are considered as a first approximation and the motions of eccentricities and inclinations are represented as small oscillations with respect to the reference orbit.
+Replacing the circular orbit with an elliptic lower dimensional torus, i.e., a torus which is stable with respect to small oscillations around it, we expect to find a better starting point for a secular theory.

+The aim of this paper is to present an explicit algorithm, based on the original Kolmogorov's one, for constructing elliptic tori for a model including three of the biggest planets.
+We also perform an explicit calculation via algebraic manipulations and a comparison of the orbits so found with the outcome of a numerical integration of Newton's equations.

+It should be emphasized that the existence of elliptic lower dimensional invariant tori is not a straightforward consequence of Kolmogorov's theorem.

+The existence of lower dimensional tori in the planetary problem (both elliptic or hyperbolic) has been proven by Jefferys and Moser (see~\cite{Jef-Mos-1966}) and Lieberman (see~\cite{Lieberman-1971}).
+A general theorem has been proved by P{\"o}schel (see~\cite{Poschel-1989} and~\cite{Poschel-1996}).
+An application of P{\"o}schel's method to the Solar System has been produced by Biasco, Chierchia and Valdinoci in two different cases, namely the spatial three-body planetary problem and a planar system with a central star and $n$ planets (see~\cite{Bia-Chi-Val-2003} and~\cite{Bia-Chi-Val-2006}, respectively).
+However, as it often happens in the framework of KAM theory, their approach is a deep one from a theoretical point of view, but seems not to be suitable for explicit calculations, even if one is interested just in finding the locations of the elliptic invariant tori.
+Let us clarify this point.

+The results of Biasco, Chierchia and Valdinoci are based on performing a sequence of canonical transformations that give the Hamiltonian a particular form to which P{\"o}schel's theorem can be applied.
+In turn, P{\"o}schel's theorem is based on a clever adaptation of Arnold's proof of KAM theorem.
+Precisely, the perturbation is removed by a sequence of canonical transformations which are defined on a subset of the phase space excluding the ``resonant regions'' (see~\cite{Arnold-1963.1} and~\cite{Arnold-1963.2}).
+The procedure ends up with a nowhere dense Cantor set of elliptic invariant tori.
+Although effective from the analytical viewpoint, the procedure looks hardly applicable in a practical calculation.

-The original proof scheme of the KAM theorem, introduced by Kolmogorov himself, is in a much better position for what concerns the translation into an explicit algorithm constructing invariant tori (see~\cite{Kolmogorov-1954}, \cite{Ben-Gal-Gio-Str-1984}, \cite{Gio-Loc-1997.1} and~\cite{Gio-Loc-1997.2}).
-In fact, this approach has been successfully used to calculate the orbits for some interesting problems in Celestial Mechanics (see~\cite{Loc-Gio-2000}, \cite{Loc-Gio-2005}, \cite{Loc-Gio-2007} and~\cite{Gab-Jor-Loc-2005}).
-The present work aims to adapt the Kolmogorov's algorithm, in order to construct a suitable normal form related to the elliptic tori.
-Moreover, this will allow us to explicitly integrate the equations of motion on those invariant surfaces, by using a so called semi-analytic procedure.
+The original scheme of the proof introduced by Kolmogorov is in a much better position for what concerns the translation into an explicit algorithm (see~\cite{Kolmogorov-1954}, \cite{Ben-Gal-Gio-Str-1984}, \cite{Gio-Loc-1997.1} and~\cite{Gio-Loc-1997.2}).
+Such an approach has been successfully used to calculate the orbits for some interesting problems in Celestial Mechanics (see~\cite{Loc-Gio-2000}, \cite{Loc-Gio-2005}, \cite{Loc-Gio-2007} and~\cite{Gab-Jor-Loc-2005}).
+Thus, we think it is useful to modify Kolmogorov's algorithm so as to be able to construct a suitable normal form related to the elliptic tori.
+In addition, this will allow us to explicitly integrate the equations of motion on those invariant surfaces, by using a so-called semi-analytic procedure.